ujw0l/ctc-lite/TESTING.md

 ## Limits and follow-up

 These results are not a full WordPress integration, security, or accessibility certification.
-The existing `Tested up to: 6.8` metadata has not been advanced based on isolated checks.
+The `Tested up to` metadata is 7.1 as requested.
+The activation regression below uses the local WordPress 7.1.1 implementation; this is not a full compatibility certification.

 Before a WordPress.org release, test installation/update and block editing in a staging WordPress site with the intended theme, then run an end-to-end order through the intended payment and shipping add-ons.
 Verify SMTP delivery and email layouts in the supported mail clients.
 Live payment gateways, external SMTP delivery, database order persistence, multiple themes, and all add-ons were not tested in this pass.

 Keep updates separate from manual deactivation: the existing deactivation handler removes saved plugin settings.
 Back up first.
 The GitHub tag deployment workflow was not run; it also references an absent `npm run build` command and needs a separate release-workflow review before use.

+## Activation regression — 2.8.1

+The local WordPress log reported an existing orders table being created again during activation.
+The schema's missing space before `(` caused `dbDelta()` to parse the wrong table name.
+The schema now uses WordPress-compatible spacing and an explicitly named existing unique key.

+`php tests/activation.php /path/to/wordpress` loads the installed WordPress `dbDelta()` function without bootstrapping the site.
+A database double exercises the actual activation callback.
+On PHP 8.3.14 and 8.4.1, fresh activation created one table with no output; repeat activation emitted no output or schema queries and preserved the order-data sentinel.
+No user database or plugin settings were changed.

+The GitHub tag is a source release.
+Its commit skips the existing automatic deployment workflow; WordPress.org publishing has not been performed.